Cryptocurrency and divorce (England & Wales)

-If you’re currently going through divorce (or dissolution) proceedings and you are planning on formalising your financial arrangements through a financial remedy order or consent order, you will need to disclose everything you have in order for the court to judge whether it's been separated fairly.
+If you’re currently going through divorce (or dissolution) proceedings and you’re planning on formalising your financial arrangements through a financial remedy order or consent order, you’ll need to disclose everything you have in order for the court to judge whether it's been separated fairly.
 So how does cryptocurrency factor into this?

 As I’ll explain in more detail below, cryptocurrency is a digital currency and is therefore classed as an asset.
-I’ll briefly explore what cryptocurrency is and how it relates to a divorce financial settlement, implications of this, some potential red flags and places to find additional help.
+I’ll briefly explore what cryptocurrency is and how it relates to financial settlements on divorce, implications of this, some potential red flags, and places to find additional help.

 What is cryptocurrency?

-In its simplest terms, cryptocurrency refers to digital currency , which is an alternative form of value created using encryption algorithms and without the need for third-party confirmation (ie. a bank).
+In its simplest terms, cryptocurrency refers to digital currency, which is an alternative form of value created using encryption algorithms and without the need for third-party confirmation (ie. a bank).
+This is also often referred to as being ‘decentralised’.
 Rather, than a bank verifying that someone has enough funds for a purchase, cryptocurrency is based on peer-to-peer transactions.
-These occur through sharing passwords connected to ‘digital wallets’, which in turn are used to store cryptocurrency.
+These occur through sharing ‘wallet IDs’ connected to ‘digital wallets’ which are used to store cryptocurrency.
 Digital wallets can be stored on mobile phones or computers and can be used to buy commodities.

-Cryptocurrency transactions are documented through something called a ‘blockchain’, with each new transaction representing a new ‘block’ hence its namesake.
-A record of these transitions is held permanently through a complex network of computers, making it almost impossible to manipulate.
+Cryptocurrency transactions are documented through something called the ‘blockchain’, with each new transaction representing a new ‘block’ hence its namesake.
+A record of these transitions is held permanently through a complex network of computers, making it impossible to manipulate.
+In other words, it’s a digital ledger that no one can change.

-As another form of payment, anyone can buy or sell cryptocurrency or can send or receive it, however, they must have access to an account that supports digital currency transactions (digital wallets).
-Whilst the assumption is often that cryptocurrency is privacy-focused, and therefore anonymous, many are completely trackable.
-However, cryptocurrency can also be obtained through a process known as ‘mining’.
+As another form of payment, anyone can buy or sell cryptocurrency or can send or receive it.
+However, they must have access to an account that supports digital currency transactions (digital wallets).
+Whilst the assumption is often that cryptocurrency is privacy-focused, and therefore anonymous, every transaction is recorded on the blockchain, which is visible to anyone.
+Cryptocurrency can also be obtained through a process known as ‘mining’.
 This is problematic as it’s then difficult to render where it originally came from.

 There are essentially two markets for cryptocurrency:

-The most well-known types of cryptocurrency are Bitcoin, Litecoin and Ethereum, however, there are countless more that enter the market daily.
+The most well-known types of cryptocurrencies are Bitcoin and Ethereum, however, there are countless more that enter the market daily.

-Cryptocurrency is renowned for being extremely volatile in terms of its fluctuating value, both regularly and abruptly.
-There can be a lot of variety, particularly given the recent birth of ‘Non-fungible tokens’ (NFTS) and equity-based projects.
+Cryptocurrency is renowned for being extremely volatile in terms of its abrupt fluctuating value.
+There can be a lot of variety, particularly given the recent birth of ‘non-fungible tokens’ (NFTs) and equity-based projects.

-Before I explore the implications of cryptocurrency and divorce, I will briefly outline how finances are typically dealt with in a divorce financial settlement.
+Before I explore the implications of divorce and cryptocurrency, I will briefly outline how finances are typically dealt with in a financial settlement during or after divorce processes.

 If you are planning on getting divorced, there are typically three things you need to sort out: